Computational-Plant-Science/plantit/README.md

 ### Motivation

 Plant phenomics is outgrowing single-purpose desktop GUI applications.
 High-throughput phenotyping is resource-intensive and may demand institutional clusters or servers provisioned from a commercial cloud.
-This entails contact with the rapidly shifting world of workflow orchestration tooling.
-Deployment details are often incidental to the aims of biologists, however.
-Research software should insulate its users from nonessential concerns, freeing up time and attention for the problem domain.
-This is what computers are for!
+This entails contact with the rapidly shifting world of workflow orchestration software, even though deployment details are often incidental to the aims of biologists.
+Phenomics tooling should insulate its users from nonessential concerns, freeing up time and attention for the problem domain.

 ### Overview

-In a sentence: `plantit` runs phenotyping container workflows in high-throughput computing environments (by default, [XSEDE's](https://www.xsede.org/) [Stampede2](https://www.tacc.utexas.edu/systems/stampede2) cluster).
+In a sentence: `plantit` runs phenomics container workflows in high-throughput computing environments (by default, [XSEDE's](https://www.xsede.org/) [Stampede2](https://www.tacc.utexas.edu/systems/stampede2) cluster).
 All you need to get started is a [CyVerse](https://cyverse.org/) account.

 ### Features